Byzantine Greeks

+Use of Greek was already widespread in the eastern Roman Empire when Constantine I (r.
+306–337) moved its capital to Constantinople, while Anatolia had also been hellenized by early Byzantine times.
+The empire lost its diversity following the loss of non-Greek speaking provinces with the 7th century Muslim conquests and its population was overwhelmingly Greek-speaking by the 8th century.
+Unlike the early medieval West, the Greek education of the East was more advanced, resulting in widespread basic literacy.
+Success came easily to Greek-speaking merchants, who enjoyed a strong position in international trade.

-The social structure of the Byzantine Greeks was primarily supported by a rural, agrarian base that consisted of the peasantry, and a small fraction of the poor.
+Social structure was primarily supported by a rural, agrarian base that consisted of the peasantry, and a small fraction of the poor.
 These peasants lived within three kinds of settlements: the chorion or village, the agridion or hamlet, and the proasteion or estate.
-Many civil disturbances that occurred during the time of the Byzantine Empire were attributed to political factions within the Empire rather than to this large popular base.
+Many civil disturbances were attributed to political factions within the Empire rather than to this large popular base.
 Soldiers among the Byzantine Greeks were at first conscripted amongst the rural peasants and trained on an annual basis.
-As the Byzantine Empire entered the 11th century, more of the soldiers within the army were either professional men-at-arms or mercenaries.
+By the 11th century, more of the soldiers within the army were either professional men-at-arms or mercenaries.